Enhancing Few-Shot Classification of Benchmark and Disaster Imagery with ABHFA-Net: Our Approaches

-To ensure that the variation optimization can be done on a similar footing as that of the KL divergence and Wasserstein distance, we can derived a modified Evidence Variational Lower Bound (EVLBO) which is related to the Bhattarcharyya coefficient in a similar manner as that of Lee et al. \cite{lee2024hela}.
-The mathematical derivation is detailed in the appendix section, but we denote the final mathematical result as follows:
+In order to make the variation optimization on a similar footing as that of the KL divergence, we can derived a modified Evidence Lower Bound ($ELBO^{*}$) which is related to the Bhattarcharyya coefficient $BC$, in a similar manner as that of Lee et al. \cite{lee2024hela}.
+The mathematical derivation is detailed in the appendix section, but we denote the final mathematical result as